APRIL Board of Directors

 My name is Stancil Tootle, and I am the board Vice President of Bainbridge Advocacy Independent network Center for Independent Living in Bainbridge, Georgia.

 I believe in the power of informed choice, and I think that given the correct information we all know what is best for us as individuals.
 Ithink advocacy and information sharing go hand-in-hand to help improve one’s life and that’s what I see APRIL does a fantastic job of providing information and advocacy training.
 One of my passions is whole health well-being for me and my peers and I think that that is missing for people who live in a rural areas but it doesn’t have to be that way and I would like to help start some conversations and offering more whole health well-being options to people with disabilities like myself who choose to live in rural America.
 Look forward to meeting many of you and having information sharing Conversations.
-Thanks for allowing me the opportunity to be one of your trusted servants on this board,
+Thanks for allowing me the opportunity to be one of your trusted servants on this board.

 Kyle Kleist (he/him), CIL Western Wisconsin